togethercomputer/together-python/README.md

 ```

 ```
-{'status': 'finished', 'prompt': ["Isaac Asimov's Three Laws of Robotics are: \n\n1."], 'model': 'togethercomputer/LLaMA-2-7B-32K', 'model_owner': '', 'tags': {}, 'num_returns': 1, 'args': {'model': 'togethercomputer/LLaMA-2-7B-32K', 'prompt': "Isaac Asimov's Three Laws of Robotics are: \n\n1.", 'top_p': 0.8, 'top_k': 90, 'temperature': 0.6, 'max_tokens': 70, 'stop': ['</s>'], 'repetition_penalty': 1.2, 'logprobs': None}, 'subjobs': [], 'output': {'choices': [{'finish_reason': 'length', 'index': 0, 'text': 'A robot may not injure a human being or, through inaction, allow a human being to come to harm.\n2.
-A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.\n3.
-A robot must protect its own existence as long as such protection does not conflict with the'}], 'raw_compute_time': 1.9681874650996178, 'result_type': 'language-model-inference'}}
+{   'args': {   'logprobs': None,
+                'max_tokens': 70,
+                'model': 'togethercomputer/LLaMA-2-7B-32K',
+                'prompt': "Isaac Asimov's Three Laws of Robotics are: \n\n1.", 'repetition_penalty': 1.2,
+                'stop': ['</s>'],
+                'temperature': 0.6,
+                'top_k': 90,
+                'top_p': 0.8},
+    'model': 'togethercomputer/LLaMA-2-7B-32K',
+    'model_owner': '',
+    'num_returns': 1,
+    'output': {   'choices': [   {   'finish_reason': 'length',
+                                     'index': 0,
+                                     'text': 'A robot may not injure a human ' 'being or, through inaction, '
+                                             'allow a human being to come to ' 'harm.\n'
+                                             '2.
+A robot must obey the orders ' 'given it by human beings except ' 'where such orders would conflict '
+                                             'with the First Law.\n'
+                                             '3.
+A robot must protect its own ' 'existence as long as such '
+                                             'protection does not conflict '
+                                             'with the'}],
+                  'raw_compute_time': 1.9681874650996178,
+                  'result_type': 'language-model-inference'},
+    'prompt': ["Isaac Asimov's Three Laws of Robotics are: \n\n1."], 'status': 'finished',
+    'subjobs': [],
+    'tags': {}}
 ```

 Check which models have been started or stopped: